markusahlstrand/cloudworker-proxy/README.md

 The kv-storage handler serves static pages straight from kv-storage.
 The kvKey property specifies which key is used to fetch the data from the key value store.
 It supports template variables which makes it possible to serve a complete static site with a single rule.

-There is a script in the script folder to push files to KV-storage.
+There is a sample script in the script folder to push files to KV-storage.

 An example of configuration for a kv-storage handler: